2021 General Runoff Election Endorsed Candidates

 City of Atlanta

-Due to the large number of candidates seeking some offices in the City of Atlanta, the board has chosen to assess multiple candidates as ‘Satisfactory’ based on their responses to our survey, with a plan to reassess that decision ahead of the inevitable runoff election.
+Due to the large number of candidates seeking some offices in the City of Atlanta, the board has chosen to assess multiple candidates as ‘Satisfactory’ based on their responses to our survey.
 Candidates not listed as ‘Satisfactory’ either did not submit a survey, or the responses they submitted were found to be insufficient by the board.

 Mayor of Atlanta